MIT president L. Rafael Reif stepping down after 10 years

 His achievements include the creation of a new business incubator in 2016 to help scholars turn big ideas into companies.
 Known as The Engine, it has raised $430 million for 27 companies, the school said.

-In 2018, he announced a $1 billion investment in artificial intelligence and computing, centered around a new College of Computing to apply AI technology across all academic disciplines.
+In 2018, he announced a $1 billion investment in artificial intelligence and computing, centered around a new College of Computing that aims to apply AI technology across all academic disciplines.

 Under his watch, MIT has “has expanded the boundaries of the basic and applied sciences that will benefit of our world for years to come,” Diane Greene, chair of the school’s governing body, said in a statement.